google/grain/docs/README.md

 3. An in-memory shuffle buffer with ~10k elements shuffles elements on the fly.

 This is complex and makes it impossible to keep track of the position without storing massive checkpoints.
-Instead *PyGrain* performs streaming global shuffle of the indices in the beginning of each epoch and then reads the elements according to the random order.
+Instead *Grain* performs streaming global shuffle of the indices in the beginning of each epoch and then reads the elements according to the random order.
 We have found this to be generally fast enough, even when using hard drives and distributed file systems.